1790 Oran earthquake: Impact

 Beginning on 8 October, the Spanish-conquered city was rocked by a series of strong earthquakes which were felt as far as Spain and Malta.
 The earthquakes were felt by residents in Granada, Cartagena, Málaga, and Santa Fe.
 Violent shaking was felt at Oran until 25 October.
 Major damage occurred in Oran, with much of the historic city destroyed.
 Reports of damage also came from Carthage, Tunisia, and Spain across the Mediterranean Sea.

 On the morning of 10 October, at 01:15 local time, the most violent shock razed many homes in Oran to the ground, trapping 1,000 people.
 Multiple shocks occurred in the aftermath, causing destruction and killing many.
 Landslides were triggered, spilling debris into the city.
 Modern construction, and a fortress in the city remained intact after the shocks, and no damage was reported outside Oran.

 According to the Gazeta de Madrid, over 250 soldiers were among the 3,000 killed, while some sources suggest up to 600 died.
 An alcazaba sustained severely, killing a commander general and his daughter.
 A number of high-ranking military officials were killed by collapsing structures.
 At least 86 prisoners, and 23 prison officials died when a jail collapsed.
 Half of the inmate population managed to escape.

 Because the city streets were narrow, many survivors gathered at an open space right after the quake.
 Looting of personal belongings took place in the ruined city.
-In response, the colonial announced capital punishment for anyone caught.
+In response, the colonial authorities announced capital punishment for anyone caught.
 Aid was provided to the survivors one week later, which included tents, food, and medical assistance.
 The governor of Oran was appointed by Charles IV of Spain to write a report on the earthquake a few days later.
 Damage to Oran and neighboring Mazalquivir were so severe that the Spanish Empire eventually left the cities in 1792 because repair works were not viable.
 Many of the Spanish residents in Algeria resettled in Ceuta.